robertjskelton/robertjskelton.github.io/_posts/2025-01-14-ferrari-360-spider-hydraulic-cylinder-repair.markdown

 ![hydraulic](/images/hydraulics/11.jpg)

 I have now replaced both the left and right secondary hydraulic cylinders on the Ferrari 360 Spider's convertible top.
 These are the 2 hydraulics that sit above the drivers and the passengers head.
-This is how to remove and install them, and you will need to send them off to another company to be rebuilt.
+This is how to remove and re-install them.
+You will also need to send them off to another company to be rebuilt.

-Turn the car on and start lowering the top.
+First, turn the car on and start lowering the top.
 Once it releases from the center latch and the top goes back some, turn the car off.
 Now you can move the top around manually.

 ![hydraulic](/images/hydraulics/1.jpg)